Michael Chaplin (writer): Life

-Other TV work includes the ITV drama screened in 2006 – Pickles - The Dog Who Won The World Cup and the TV adaption of Michelle Magorian's novel Just Henry screened in 2011.
+Other TV work includes the ITV drama screened in 2006 – Pickles - The Dog Who Won The World Cup - and the TV adaption of Michelle Magorian's novel Just Henry, screened in 2011.
 Chaplin worked on the BBC series Robin Hood and the ITV series Wild at Heart.

 Chaplin's radio work for BBC Radio 4 includes single plays like Hair In The Gate (1990), One-Way Ticket to Palookaville (1992), and The Song Thief (2008), later adapted for the People's Theatre, Newcastle upon Tyne, in 2011.
-There were also seven contributions to The Stanley Baker Baxter Playhouse : "Flying Down to Greenock", "Fife Circle" and "A Dish of Neapolitan", "The Pool" and "Melancholy Baby".
+There were also seven contributions to The Stanley Baker Baxter Playhouse: "Flying Down to Greenock", "Fife Circle" and "A Dish of Neapolitan", "The Pool" and "Melancholy Baby".
 Chaplin created and wrote all 13 plays in the series Two Pipe Problems (2006–2013) about life in a retirement home for faded theatricals with a Sherlock Holmes trope.

 Since returning to Newcastle in 2006 with his wife Susan Chaplin, a silversmith and teacher, Chaplin has written various books of non-fiction about the culture of the region, including Come and See (2011), about Tyneside Cinema.
-In 2013, Tyne View - A Walk Around the Port of Tyne was published, with contributions from artist Birtley Aris, photographer Charles Bell, and poet Christy Ducker.
+In 2013, Tyne View - A Walk Around the Port of Tyne was published, with contributions from artist Birtley Aris, photographer Charles Bell and poet Christy Ducker.
 Chaplin has contributed twenty story panels based on South Tyneside's maritime history to South Shields' library and resource centre, The Word.
 Chaplin has also edited two collections of the work of his father Sid Chaplin: In Blackberry Time published by Bloodaxe Books in 1987, and Hame – My Durham published by Mayfly Books in 2016 to mark the birth centenary of the author.

-Since writing his first stage play In Blackberry Time in 1987 (drawn from the book of the same name), Chaplin has written seven other full-length plays and sundry other shorter pieces for Live Theatre.
-These include two plays written with his son Tom about the travails of their football club Newcastle United, “You Couldn't Make It Up” and “You Really Couldn't Make It Up” (2009); “A Walk-On Part”, a dramatisation of the best-selling diaries of Chris Mullin MP, which also ran at the Soho Theatre and then the Arts Theatre, London (2011–12), and then the play with music “Tyne” based on Chaplin's book “Tyne View”, which enjoyed a sell-out run at Live, before proving equally popular at the Customs House, South Shields and then the Theatre Royal, Newcastle (2013–14).
-Almost all of Chaplin's plays for Live Theatre were directed by Max Roberts, the theatre's artistic director for more than 30 years.
+Since writing his first stage play In Blackberry Time in 1987 (drawn from the book of the same name), Chaplin has written seven other full-length plays and sundry other shorter pieces for the Live Theatre.
+These include two plays written with his son Tom about the travails of their football club Newcastle United, You Couldn't Make It Up and You Really Couldn't Make It Up (2009); A Walk-On Part, a dramatisation of the best-selling diaries of Chris Mullin MP, which also ran at the Soho Theatre and then the Arts Theatre, London (2011–12), and then the play with music Tyne based on Chaplin's book Tyne View, which enjoyed a sell-out run at the Live, before proving equally popular at the Customs House, South Shields and then the Theatre Royal, Newcastle (2013–14).
+Almost all of Chaplin's plays for the Live Theatre were directed by Max Roberts, the theatre's artistic director for more than 30 years.